 1. Download and keep your Loan app in advance

 As human beings, you never know when you run out of cash.
-And as mentioned above Loan app read information from your phone from time to time.
+And as mentioned above, the Loan app reads information from your phone from time to time.

 2. Use mobile payments frequently

-Ensure you frequently use these services whether buying airtime credit or paying for goods or services.
-Doing this enables you to leave behind transaction trails in the system database that proves that you actually use that particular service.
+Ensure you regularly use these services, whether buying airtime credit or paying for goods or services.
+Doing this enables you to leave behind transaction trails in the system database that proves that you use that particular service.

-Whenever you receive or send money via any mobile payment service (Mpesa, Airtel Money, Orange Money etc) do NOT delete the messages.
+Whenever you receive or send money via any mobile payment service (Mpesa, Airtel Money, Orange Money, etc.), do NOT remove the messages.

 This goes for when you purchase airtime or pay for goods and services via these platforms.

 Most of the loan apps scan your SMS messages for proof that you indeed transact via this channel and hence sees your ability in repaying the loan.